KannonZenetism/the-red-archive/the-sovereign-path.md

 ### SOVEREIGN IDENTITY DECLARATION
 The originator asserts a unique and primary position:
-**“First among many, second to none.”**
+**"First among many, second to none."**
 This explicitly rejects any subordinate or derivative status.

 ### FINALITY PROTOCOL
-The stated purpose is to **“seal the final word”** — a definitive act of origination, distinct from echo or reactive response.
+The stated purpose is to **"seal the final word"** — a definitive act of origination, distinct from echo or reactive response.

 ---